kpputhuveetil/kpputhuveetil.github.io/index.md

 <hr>

 ## News
+**4/4/22**: I am honored to share that I was awarded the 2022 National Science Foundation (NSF) Graduate Research Fellowship (GRF)!
+So grateful to all of my research mentors for their support in helping to make this possible.

 **2/1/22**: The [Bodies Uncovered](https://arxiv.org/abs/2109.04930) paper has been accepted for presentation at ICRA 2022 and for inclusion in the conference Proceedings!
 I can't wait to share my work in Philadelphia in May!

 **12/19/21:** My paper, ["Bodies Uncovered: Learning to Manipulate Real Blankets Around People via Physics Simulations"](https://arxiv.org/abs/2109.04930), has been accepted for publication in RA-L!
 The paper has also been forwarded to ICRA for consideration in the conference proceedings.